 In addition to competing for championships, students have the opportunity to improve their skill levels and benefit from a team environment that is grounded in displaying good character and good sportsmanship at all times.
 Athletics provides an important outlet for students, balancing the intensity of our academic program and giving all a rallying focus for school spirit and teamwork.

 Competitive sports include basketball, field hockey, football, swimming, and track and field.
 Holy Child's athletic program features boys' and girls' teams that compete in the Catholic Academy League.
 This schedule offers the opportunity to play against schools of similar size, and athletic and academic philosophy.
-Holy Child has enjoyed outstanding success in the league, recording a total of 36 regular season and playoff championships over the past ten years.
+Holy Child has enjoyed outstanding success in the league, recording a total of 39 regular season and playoff championships over the past eleven years.

 The Holy Child athletic program embraces Christian values of cooperation, leadership, responsibility, and self-confidence.
 The School encourages each eligible child to participate in sports, and with our no-cut policy the program attracts approximately 90 percent of the student body.

 The program also prepares students to participate on the high school level in strong athletic conferences such as the Inter-Academic League, the Catholic Academies League, and the Philadelphia Catholic League.

 Holy Child has been a part of the ImPACT baseline concussion testing program since the fall of 2011.
 Holy Child was the first PreSchool-Grade 8 school in the area to provide this valuable testing.
 ImPACT baseline testing is performed for all athletes in grades 4-8.

 ImPACT uses neurocognitive testing software to provide a baseline that measures an athlete's brain function with respect to memory, reaction time, processing speed, focus and concentration.
 Holy Child is equipped to run a post-injury test on an athlete who sustains a head injury, and will provide parents with the baseline and post-injury results to take to health care providers.